aimeele97/data-analysis-portfolio/README.md

 I am eager to leverage my skills in Excel, SQL, Python, and Tableau to provide valuable insights and collaborate with teams for business success.

-This portfolio showcases my skills and how I can contribute to future team.

 ## Portfolio Projects

   - SQL